 There are no set books that should be bought for the course, but there are some that you may find sufficiently useful to warrant having your own copy.
 Guidance will be given at the start of the course.
 Students will be required to supply their own stationery.

 ISSA welcomes applications from overseas students whose written and spoken English is of a high standard.
-Applicants should apply through the normal process and all fees are the same as UK students.
+Applicants should apply through the normal process and fees are the same as UK students.

 Regrettably, the school is unable to help International students obtain visas.
 All overseas students are advised to ensure that their visa adequately covers the duration of the course and if you are not an EU national or you have been resident outside the European Economic Area for at least three years prior to the start of your course.